simonmichael/hledger_site/faq.md

 - hledger cleans up some semantic confusion with status matching (#564):

   - hledger uses `-P` as the short form of `--pending`.
 Ledger uses it for grouping by payee.
-  - hledger renames Ledger's "uncleared" status (ie, when the status field is empty) to "unmarked", and the `--uncleared`/`-U` flag to `--unmarked`/`-U`
+  - hledger renames Ledger's "uncleared" status (i.e., when the status field is empty) to "unmarked", and the `--uncleared`/`-U` flag to `--unmarked`/`-U`
   - each of hledger's `--unmarked`/`-U`, `--pending`/`-P`, `--cleared`/`-C` flags match only that single status.
     To match more than one status, the flags can be combined.
-    So the hledger equivalent of `ledger print -U` (ie: match all but cleared transactions) is `hledger print -UP`.
+    So the hledger equivalent of `ledger print -U` (i.e., match all but cleared transactions) is `hledger print -UP`.

 - hledger print shows both the primary date and the secondary date if any, always.